Dr. Elisabet le Roux

 CV available on requestProfile

 Selina has delivered technical and research projects for diverse clients across over 20 countries.
 She focuses on intersectional feminist approaches to religion, culture and human rights and its practical implications for children, women and marginalised sexualities.
-She holds a PhD in Theology and Development.
+She holds a PhD in Religion and Human Rights.
 She has over 12 years of development experience as a NGO senior projects manager and grants maker within sub-Saharan Africa with a focus on HIV/AIDS and children's rights.
-She is also an educationalist, curriculum designer, youth leader and gender equity and sexuality facilitator and has published in academic and popular forums on violence prevention, SRHR, practice-based knowledge, religion & human rights and youth participation.
+She is also an educationalist, curriculum designer, youth leader and gender and sexuality facilitator and has published in academic and popular forums on gender-based violence prevention, violence against children, sexualities, practice-based knowledge, religion & human rights and youth participation.

 Prof. Nadine Bowers Du Toit